jdefrance7/SeniorDesignProject/Arduino/libraries/README.md

 ### AST_CAN_v0

-CAN driver using ASTCanLib for UAVCAN v0.
+CAN driver using ASTCanLib for UAVCAN v0 (legacy).

 ---